jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 - A parameter name may be omitted only if the parameter is not used in the function's definition.
 - If you cannot fit the return type and the function name on a single line, break between them or between the class and the method.
+Optimize for readability.
-- If you break after the return type of a function declaration or definition, do not indent.
+- If you break after the return type or class of a function declaration or definition, do not indent.
 - The open parenthesis is always on the same line as the function name.
 - There is never a space between the function name and the open parenthesis.
 - There is never a space between the parentheses and the parameters.